 Transfer credit is accepted for first-year and sophomore-level coursework and may be evaluated as to level, content, quality, comparability and degree program relevance by the faculty in the appropriate academic unit.
 In establishing the eligibility for transfer credit, the faculty may ask students to provide additional information, such as the original college catalog, course descriptions, course syllabi, stated learning-outcomes, assessment measures and sample student work.

-A maximum of 75% of the required credit hours toward graduation at the College may be accepted as transfer credit.
+A maximum of 75% of the required credit hours for degree completion and graduation at the College may be accepted as transfer credit.

-The provost, working with the Academic Planning Committee, has institutional authority over all procedures for transfer credit, and the Registrar of the College has the authority to enact these procedures.
+The provost, working with the Academic Planning Committee, has institutional authority over all procedures for transfer credit, and the registrar has the authority to enact these procedures.
 These procedures are reviewed on a regular basis by the provost and the Academic Planning Committee.

 Florida Statewide Course Numbering System